Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Simulation studies

 \section{Simulation studies}

-\autoref{ssec_4_1} summarizes numerical studies of the PB and other methods for calibrating confidence intervals for projections in FLRMs.
-A rule of thumb for selecting the tuning parameters $(k_n, h_n, g_n)$ in the bootstrap procedure is also examined. \autoref{ssec_4_2} then investigates the performance of the bootstrap test from \autoref{sec3} regarding projections.
+\autoref{ssec_4_1} summarizes numerical studies of the PB and other methods for calibrating confidence intervals for conditional response mean $\mu(X_0)$ in FLRMs.
+A rule of thumb for selecting the tuning parameters $(k_n, h_n, g_n)$ in the bootstrap procedure is also examined. \autoref{ssec_4_2} then investigates the performance of the bootstrap test from \autoref{sec3} regarding projections. {For simulation purposes, we consider the case when $\eo[X] = 0$ and $\eo[Y] = 0$ so that the conditional mean is equal to the projection of the slope function, i.e., $\mu(X_0) = \langle \beta, X_0 \rangle$.
+We hence focus on inferring the projection $\langle \beta, X_0 \rangle$ by using the original $\langle \hat{\beta}_{h_n}, X_0 \rangle$ and bootstrap $\langle \hat{\beta}_{h_n}^*, X_0 \rangle$ projection estimators with intercepts $\ap, \hat{\ap}_{h_n}, \hat{\ap}_{h_n}^*$ set to zero in all following bootstrap or normal approximations for simplicity; the sample means $\bar{X},\bar{X}^*$ used in the scaling terms are also adjusted to zero.
+For PB, this is equivalent to using \autoref{cor_proj} with $\bar{X},\bar{X}^*$ being zero. }